Tearful Malala makes first trip to Pakistan since Taliban attack

 "Dear Pakistanis!
 Malala is not your enemy.
 Your enemies were those monsters who shot her point blank on her way to school," wrote Twitter user Shahira Lashari.

-"She will be meeting several people here but her itinerary is not being disclosed due to security reasons," foreign office spokesman Muhammad Faisal told AFP.

-Malala began her campaign aged just 11, when she started writing a blog - under a pseudonym - for the BBC's Urdu service in 2009 about life under the Taliban in Swat, where they were banning girls' education.
+Malala began her campaign aged just 11, when she started writing a blog - under a pseudonym - for the BBC's Urdu service in 2009 about life under the Taliban in Swat, which they took over in 2007.

-In 2007 the militants had taken over the area, which Malala affectionately called "My Swat", and imposed a brutal, bloody rule.

 Opponents were murdered, people were publicly flogged for supposed breaches of sharia law, women were banned from going to market, and girls were stopped from going to school.